jig1314/SupplyChain/README.md

 Using this architecture design pattern requires solving problems like the following:
 * How to partition the system into microservices?
+* How to ensure the services are independent?
 * How to ensure data consistency between services?

 The supply chain management application solves these problems by implementing the patterns described below.